About this project

 Civic represents a town and the people who live in it, a building for City of Parramatta’s people.
 The site has a long history as the centre of Parramatta’s civic infrastructure.
 Town Hall was built nearby in 1883 and Council moved to this site in 1958, with the former Parramatta Library added in 1964.
 The two proposed names pay tribute to the past while celebrating the building as a new commitment to Parramatta’s civic future.

-Submissions are invited on the proposed names until 5pm on Wednesday 16 June 2021.
+Submissions on the proposed names were invited until 5pm on Wednesday 16 June 2021.

 Frequently asked questions